This post may contain affiliate links. Please read our disclosure policy.

 What To Do with Leftovers

 If you’re fortunate and end up with leftover salmon, it’s wonderful the next day served cold on a salad or broken up and tossed with pasta (like Garlic Butter Noodles) and sautéed vegetables for an easy meal.
-Or do what we usually do and make these fabulous Fish Cakes – typically made with leftover cooked cod or halibut, but salmon works great too!
+Or do what we usually do and make these fabulous Fish Cakes – typically made with leftover baked halibut or cod, but salmon works great too!

 What to Serve Alongside